How to complain effectively on Twitter

 This is where the company has your bank details and can refund you.
 E.g. @tesco here is a pic of the rotten tomatoes that came in my delivery please refund.
 Appropriate response?
 “Sorry to hear that, please dm us your order number email and mailing adds., will reimburse.”

-2) Where you have not had a reply to a written complaint
+2) Use Twitter when you have not had a reply to a written complaint

 e.g. “@virginmedia wrote to you on (date) not had reply please investigate”.
 Appropriate (but possibly unlikely here because Virgin is so utterly useless) response “Sorry to hear that please dm your name, add, and account number and we will look into this.”
 Then follow up in the dm with the required details and give deadline for wanting response.